Informfully/Documentation/docs/source/experiment.rst

 .. image:: img/tutorial_screenshots/tutorial_2.jpg
    :width: 700
-   :alt: Users screen
+   :alt: User screen

-Each individual user can be deleted by clicking the trashcan on the right of the row.
+Each individual user can be deleted by clicking the trash can on the right of the row.
 We recommend exporting the user accounts as a CSV file and creating a backup copy.
 (E.g., for support purposes, in case users forget their password.)